-2019 2018 2017
+2020 2019 2018

-Stores open at beginning of period 303 268 234
+Stores open at beginning of year 345 303 268

-Stores opened 42 37 34
+Stores opened 42 37

-Stores closed (2)
+Stores closed (4) (2)

+Stores re-opened 1

-Stores open at end of period 345 303 268
+Stores open at end of year 388 345 303

 We utilize a rigorous site selection and real estate approval process in order to leverage our infrastructure, marketing investments and brand awareness.
 Members of our real estate team spend considerable time evaluating prospective sites before bringing a new lease proposal to our real estate committee, which is comprised of senior management and executive officers.
 Our flexible store layout allows us to quickly take over a variety of low-cost, second generation sites, including former big box retail and grocery stores.